Master Plan to our Jeep Upgrades

 Solar Panel

-40 watt solar panel We got a good deal on a small Solar Panel.
+40 watt solar panel Back in 2018, we got a good deal on a small Solar Panel.
 It generates up to 40 Watts at optimal conditions.
 These 40 Watts are just enough to keep the battery from draining with the Gas/Smoke Detector running and the Fridge running on Propane.
+That was still with the defective battery.

 This is based on the label on the appliances and strictly mathematical.
 The calculation is based on 6 hours/day of average charging time.